 If you are considering selling your home, you may be reluctant to spend good money on a house that you are ultimately leaving behind.
 Also, you may be unsure of which investments will lead to the biggest payoff.
 One thing is for certain, you don’t want repair issues causing potential home buyers to look elsewhere!
-So which home repairs/upgrades are best when it comes to selling your home?
+So which upgrades are best when it comes to selling your home?
 While there are many answers to this question, one of the best areas to get “the most bang for your buck” is in your home’s plumbing system.
 While perhaps not the first thing on your mind in preparing your house for market, simple plumbing repairs and easy updates to your kitchen or bathroom are almost always a good idea, and the return on investment can be tremendous!
 Below are a few tips on upgrading/repairing your plumbing and, in turn, increasing the value of your home.

 Try making small changes first:

 A nice bathroom says a lot about the overall condition of your home.
 That being said, there is no need to completely remodel your bathroom.
 By making small upgrades to fixtures such as showerheads, faucets, sinks, or even a new toilet, the overall look and feel of your bathroom can be greatly improved.
 You will want to fix obvious problems like clogs in sinks or tubs, and services like drain cleaning are often inexpensive.
 Also, things like dirty grout or stained caulking make a bad first impression, but are easy fixes.
 You may not have to replace, but instead use a reputable move out cleaning service.
 Also, consider going green with these upgrades.
 Adding low flow devices to your showerheads and faucets is an easy way to be eco-friendly, as is installing energy-efficient toilets in your bathrooms.
 Considering that today’s energy-efficient toilets use only 1.5 gallons of water per flush, compared with 20-year old toilets that use 5 gallons, and five-to-seven-year-old toilets that use 3.5 gallons, these simple upgrades will offer instant value to a potential home buyer!

 Repair existing plumbing problems: